-- The steps to the Mangalagiri Temple were constructed by Sri Channapragada Balaramadasu in 1890.
+- Sri Channapragada Balaramadasu constructed the steps to the Mangalagiri Temple in 1890.

 - On the right side of the steps to reach the Mangalagiri Temple, there lies a stone inscription by Sri Krishnadeva Raya of Vijayanagar and further up, one can see the foot prints of Mahaprabhu Chaitanya.

-- A temple of Lord Panakala Lakshmi Narasimhaswamy can be found at midway of the steps where there is only the face with the mouth widely opened.
+- A temple of Lord Panakala Lakshmi Narasimhaswamy is there at midway of the steps where there is only the face with the mouth widely open.

-- Behind the Mangalagiri Temple there is the abode of Sri Lakshmi, to the west of which there is a tunnel that is believed to lead you to the great Vundavalli caves on the banks of the Krishna.
+- Behind the Mangalagiri Temple there is the abode of Sri Lakshmi, to the west of which there is a tunnel that, according to beliefs, can lead you to the great Vundavalli caves on the banks of the Krishna.

 - Panakala Narasimha Swamy is the God Who Drinks Panakam.

 - The Panakala Lakshmi Narasimha Swamy Brahmothsavam is the grand annual festival.
-It is believed that the celebration was istarted by Dharmaraja at the behest of Lord Krishna.
-This festival is celebrated for 11 days during the months of February-March.
+Devotees believe that Dharmaraja started the celebration at the behest of Lord Krishna.
+The celebrations take place for 11 days during the months of February-March.

-- Srirama Navami, Hanumajayanthi, Narasimhajayanthi, Vaikunta Ekadasi, and Mahasivarathri are other festivals celebrated on a large scale.
+- Srirama Navami, Hanumajayanthi, Narasimhajayanthi, Vaikunta Ekadasi, and Mahasivarathri are other festivals.
 On Mahasivarathri, the Lord goes on a procession on a small chariot.

-- The Phalguna Suddha Purnima that happens on Chaturdasi, commences the marriage of Santha Narasimha Swamy, and Sridevi and Bhoodevi.
+- Further, the Phalguna Suddha Purnima that happens on Chaturdasi, commences the marriage of Santha Narasimha Swamy, and Sridevi and Bhoodevi.

-- By air: the nearest airport Vijayawada is connected by Hyderabad and Vishakapatnam.
+- Air: the nearest airport is Vijayawada airport.
+It is also connected by Hyderabad and Vishakapatnam.

-- By rail: Vijayawada is connected with all major cities in India so the rail route is frequently availed.
+- Rail: Vijayawada also connects with all major cities in India so the rail route is frequently availed.

-- By road: Vijaywada is well connected with Madras, Nellore, Vizag etc.
+- Road: Vijaywada also connects well with Madras, Nellore, Vizag and other cities.

 - The Gateway Hotel, M.G.Road is another grand place to check in.
 It has an welcoming atmosphere with luxurious decorum.

 - Kanaka Durga Temple is a siginificant temple in Vijayawada.
-High up on the Indrakiladri Hill, the temple is boosted by devotees.
-On Friday evenings, when the goddess is dressed in silken finery, and she is at her glittering best, the place remains always crowded.
+On Friday evenings, the priests dress the goddess in silken finery.

 - The Undavalli Caves are a great architecture of cave complex.
 A cluster of 64 caves of black rock make the place truly magnificient.
-They hold lovely figurines made of monolithic black granite rock.
-The most notable is the stunning image of a reclining Vishnu.
+They also hold lovely figurines made of monolithic black granite rock.
+Moreover, the most notable is the stunning image of a reclining Vishnu.